TakMashido/Godot-cloth-simulation/ClothSimulation/VerletPolygon.md

 How many times interpolate polygon for more simulation details.
 Each step doubles vertex count, and triples connections number.
 1 should be enought for most cases, use 2 for bigger elements(quater of screen or more).
-Warning it's increasing computation time almost 3 times by doubling vertexes number and tripling connections number.
+Warning it's increasing computation time almost 3 times by doubling vertexes number and increasing connections number 4 times.
 Also structures with more connections appers heavier, are more streched, you should consider using y scale for hindig this effect(adding vertices weight in todo list should be fixed later).

 #### Smooth interpolation
-Adjust static vertexes position to form more smooth line.
+Adjust static vertexes position to form smoother line.
 If false new vertices added directly in middle of space beetwen them.

 ### Physics